svenbuder/TheGALAHPayne/README.md

 The Payne was written by Yuan-Sen Ting, see [Ting et al. 2018](http://adsabs.harvard.edu/cgi-bin/bib_query?arXiv:1804.01530)

-This repository adjusts The Payne v1.0 to be used with GALAH
+This repository adjusts The Payne v1.0/v2.0 to be used with GALAH

+## Notebooks

+Observed_Spectra_Xu_191030.ipynb: Select 1161 spectra from GALAH for Xu

+Select_Trainingset: Exploring Thomas synthetic grid to select model training set

+train_Payne_v1.ipynb: The Payne training with YST's v2.0 training train_Payne_v2.0.ipynb: The Payne training with YST's v2.0 training

+tutorial.ipynb: YST's initial tutorial

 ## Installation
 Through pip